pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-However we can also have convenience constructors that only accept a particular struct member each and fall back to the default values for the other struct members:
+However, we can also have convenience constructors that only accept a particular struct member, and fall back to the default values for the other struct members:

 ```rust
 impl Color {